What Is Tesla Optimus? The Complete Guide to Tesla's Humanoid Robot (2025–2026)

 Tesla Optimus Release Date and Production Timeline

 Tesla's public timeline has shifted repeatedly.
-Here is what's verified as of March 2026.
-For the complete milestone-by-milestone breakdown including the latest Abundance Summit (March 12, 2026) announcements, see our dedicated Tesla Optimus release date guide.
+Here is what's verified as of June 2026.
+For the complete milestone-by-milestone breakdown, see our dedicated Tesla Optimus release date guide.

 👉 Analyst reality check: Tesla has never hit a robotics production target on time.
 That said, real factory deployment exists, Gen 3 hands mark a genuine capability leap, and the Fremont line conversion signals serious capital commitment.
 Treat 2027 consumer availability as optimistic but not impossible.